 Handcrafted Cookies that Taste as Good as they Look

-As upstairs and downstairs neighbors we met on our front porch and discovered we had a lot in common, from our love of baking, canning, and eating sustainably, to ties to our neighboring New England towns.
-We began baking cookies and other treats for friends and family, for school fundraisers and other events.
-Encouraged by the response to our baked goods, in 2001, we decided to give our cookies the ultimate test…selling them.
-We started by selling to friends and co-workers for the winter holidays, and have since expanded to selling our cookies year-round online and to local cafes.
+At the bakery - putting cookie sheets in the ovenMindi Canner and Kate Kuckro are the bakers behind Sweet Constructions.
+As upstairs and downstairs neighbors, we met on our front porch and discovered we had a lot in common, from our love of baking, canning, and eating sustainably to our ties to neighboring New England towns.
+In 2001, we began baking cookies and other treats for friends and family, school fundraisers and other events.
+Encouraged by the response to our treats, we decided to give our cookies the ultimate test: selling them.
+We started by selling to friends and co-workers for the winter holidays, and have since expanded to offering our cookies year-round online.

-We test all our cookie recipes until we are completely satisfied with the results.
+We test all of our recipes until we are completely satisfied with the results.
 Even as we’ve grown, our friends and family still play a vital role as recipe testers; until they’re happy, we aren’t.
-We continue to choose which cookies to add to our lineup by how long our testers' eyes stay closed and they remain quiet before we hear "yum."
-We hope you enjoy our cookies as much as they do!
+We continue to choose which sweets to add to our lineup by how long our testers' eyes stay closed and they remain quiet before we hear "yum."
+We hope you enjoy our cookies and other indulgences as much as they do!

 To learn about upcoming events and other things, you can read the Sweet Constructions blog, follow us on twitter @sfcookies or become a fan on Facebook.